Wolfyxon/godot-BetterEditorPlugin/README.md

 - manipulating items in the FileSystem dock
 - getting selected file and directory paths in the FileSystem dock
 - Custom context menu options for FileSystem dock and Node Tree
+- Manipulating the editor's 3D camera
+- Accessing the script CodeEdit text editor
 - Many useful static utility functions that might also be helpful outisde plugins
+- and more!

 Feel free to suggest anything you'd like to see!